Vicken-Ghoubiguian/electronic_samples/raspberry_pi_pico/README.md

 ### Getting started

 This section describes a series of tutorials to quickly get started with Raspberry pi pico.
-You will learn here how to connect the Raspberry pi pico to your computer as well as how to program led 25 (the one present on the board, see the photo bellow).
+You will learn here how to connect the Raspberry pi pico to your computer as well as how to program to make work the led 25 (the one present on the board, see the photo bellow).

 ![](https://github.com/Vicken-Ghoubiguian/electronic_samples/blob/main/raspberry_pi_pico/images/led_25_indication.jpg)